 Whether you’re changing material types or replacing the roof with the same material, there are many choices in styles, patterns, and colors.

-- Metal roofs are an exceptional choice that provides excellent coverage, deters wood-boring insects, available in copper, stainless steel, and aluminum, and has a life span up to 50 years.
+- Metal roofs are an exceptional choice that provides excellent coverage, deters wood-boring insects, available in copper roofing, stainless steel metal roofing, and aluminum, and has a life span up to 50 years.

 - Asphalt shingles – by far one of the most popular materials.
 This durable material is less expensive than metal or slate, as well as known to be easily installed and repaired.
 Shingles have a longevity rating of 15 to 30 years.

 - Fiber cement – provides property owners with a material that is fire proof, can be recycled, can last from 20 to 30 years, and lighter in weight than clay or slate.